-Approval of the Application for Additional Listing of up to 1,706,072,261 primary shares from the available authorized capital stock
+Approval on the Issuance of up to 1,706,072,261 new common shares ("Subscription Shares") from the unissued authorized capital stock and listing of the Subscription Shares with the Philippine Stock Exchange

-The board of directors of Xurpas Inc. approved the issuance of 1,706,072,261 new common shares in favor of Eric Manlunas, Paul Santos and James Jordan at a subscription price of Php0.10 per share (par value).
-The shares will be issued out of the available authorized capital stock of Xurpas, upon receipt of shareholders' approval on the transaction and listing of the said shares.
+On November 6, 2019, the Board of Xurpas Inc. approved the issuance of 1,706,072,261 common shares ("Subscription Shares") in favor of Eric Manlunas, Paul Santos and James Jordan at a subscription price of Php0.10 per share (par value).
+The shares will be issued out of the unissued authorized capital stock of Xurpas.